YanceyA/Danger_Klipper_Docs/docs/MPC.md

 ```
 #target_reach_time: 2.0
 #   (sec)
-#smoothing: 0.25
+#smoothing: 0.83
 #   (sec)
-#   This parameter affects how quickly the model learns.
+#   This parameter affects how quickly the model learns and it
-#   Higher value will make it learn faster.
+#   represents the ratio of temperature difference applied
+#   per second.
+#   A value of 1.0 represents no smoothing used in the model.
 #min_ambient_change: 1.0
 #   (deg C)
 #   Larger values of MIN_AMBIENT_CHANGE will result in faster